phosphoer/tankjs-release/README.md

 - Small
 - Made for programmers

-To get started, pull the repository and take a look at the `samples/` directory, or read the [docs](https://github.com/phosphoer/TankJS/wiki).
+To get started, clone the repository and take a look at the [samples](https://github.com/phosphoer/tankjs/tree/master/samples), or read the [docs](https://github.com/phosphoer/TankJS/wiki).
 More documentation will be written as the framework matures.

 # Features